getlantern/lantern/src/github.com/getlantern/lantern-mobile/README.md

 * [Android NDK][2]
 * [Android SDK Tools][4] (if not using Android Studio)

-Replaces the paths based on wherever you've installed the Android SDK and NDK
+Replace the paths based on wherever you've installed the Android SDK and NDK

 ```bash
 export ANDROID_HOME=/opt/adt-bundle-mac-x86_64-20130917/sdk